 It’s not hard to find the best restaurants in Orange Beach and Gulf Shores, Alabama.
 The foodie scene on the Alabama Gulf Coast is full of unique eateries offering fresh, local deliciousness.
-After two visits to the area (and more than one food coma), I’ve put together this list of restaurants you shouldn’t miss.
+After three visits to the area (and more than one food coma), I’ve put together this list of restaurants you shouldn’t miss.

 Don’t Skip Breakfast in Orange Beach